justincasher/justincasher.github.io/articles/Categorical-Coproducts.md

 We call the maps $$ \iota_m $$ the *inclusion* into $$ A_m $$*.

 **Example 2.1.** &nbsp; The following table gives common names of products and coproducts in different categories.
-Note that schemes are more nuanced due the contravariance nature of the Spec functor and only finite products and coproducts necessarily existing.
+Note that schemes are more nuanced due the contravariant nature of the Spec functor and only finite products and coproducts necessarily existing.

 | Category | Product | Coproduct |
 | :--------: | :-------: | :---------: |